More about the wonderful healing power of LAVENDER. Be sure and add some to your next bath!

-I found this wonderful article online that Netherfield New Zealand Lavender Oil posted about the healing benefits of lavender and wanted to share it with you.
-Please check out their website and order some fantastic products!
+I found this wonderful article that Netherfield New Zealand Lavender Oil posted about the healing benefits of lavender and wanted to share it with you.

 Benefits of Lavender Oil